 Aviation Maintenance Technology is a challenging career field with excellent employment opportunities.
 At ENMU-Roswell we offer:

-- The only FAA Part 147 A&P school in Southeast New Mexico
+- Only FAA Part 147 A&P school in New Mexico

 - 14.5 month Certificate of Completion Program